AppealDesk vs Ownwell: Which Is Right for You?

 Does Ownwell charge if they don't save me money?

-No. Ownwell uses a contingency fee model — you only pay if they achieve a reduction.
-AppealDesk charges $49 upfront but offers a free analysis before payment so you can see your estimated overassessment first.
+No. Ownwell uses a contingency model, you only pay if they achieve a reduction.
+AppealDesk charges $49 upfront but offers a free analysis first so you see your estimated overassessment before paying.

 Can I use AppealDesk and Ownwell together?

-You could use AppealDesk's evidence to understand your overassessment, then decide whether to file yourself or hire Ownwell.
-However, most homeowners choose one approach.
+You could use AppealDesk's evidence packet to understand your overassessment, then decide whether to file yourself or hire Ownwell.
+Most homeowners pick one approach, but the AppealDesk evidence is yours to use however you want.

 Looking at other options beyond Ownwell?
 See the best Ownwell alternatives →